-The CC0 license is a close to public domain as you can get.
+The CC0 license is as close to public domain as you can get.
 Practically you are allowed to do whatever you want with such images, except claiming authorship.
-So you can for example pack them into your blend files and offer those files for download (that is something most normal stock licenses forbid).
+So you can, for example, pack them into your blend files and offer those files for download (that is something most normal stock licenses forbid).
 But where to get those kind of images?
 Here is a selection of sites offering images under CC0 license:

 #1 - Pixabay